SebbiBock/ba-visual-question-answering/experiment/README.md

 5) EyeTracker-PC: Enter Screen Dimensions and Resolution, if they have changed.
 Default resolution: 2560, 1440; Default screen dimensions: 59.5, 33.5.
 6) Display-PC: Connect it to a power source, the monitor and the ethernet (LAN cable)
 7) Display-PC: Boot-Up
+8) Lightning Conditions: Ensure equal lightning conditions: Darken the windows and turn on the room light

 #### Participant: